Muhammad Kudarat: Reign

 You men of the Lake!
 Forgetting your ancient liberty, have submitted to the Castilians.
 Such submission is sheer stupidity.
 You cannot realize to what your surrender binds you.
 You are selling yourselves into slavery to toil for the benefit of these foreigners.
 Look at the regions that have already submitted to them.
 Note how abject is the misery to which their peoples are now reduced.
 Behold the condition of the Tagalogs and of the Visayans whose chief men are trampled upon by the meanest Castilian.
 If you are of no better spirit than these, then you must expect similar treatment.
 You, like them, will be obliged to row in the galleys.
 Just as they do, you will have to toil at the shipbuilding and labor without ceasing on other public works.
 You can see for yourselves that you will experience the harshest treatment while thus employed.
 Be men.
 Let me aid you to resist.
 All the strength of my Sultanate, I promise you, shall be used in your defense!
 What matters it if the Castilians at first are successful?
 That means only the loss of a year's harvest.
 Do you think that too dear a price to pay for liberty?

 True to the speech, the Maranaos after offering patient defense, thereafter enjoyed 250 years of peace during the whole duration of Spanish withdrawal in the archipelago in 1899.

 By the end of 1639, an understanding was also reached between Kudarat and Datu Maputi for a united front against the Spanish invaders.
 Datu Manakior, Datu of Tawlan, previously friendly with the Spaniards, at this time began to really suffer serious reverses in Mindanao with his European allies.

-By the end of 1639, an understanding was also reached between Kudarat and Datu Maputi for a united front against the Spanish invaders.
-Datu Manakior, Datu of Tawlan, previously friendly with the Spaniards, at this time began to really suffer serious reverses in Mindanao with his European allies.

-In 1639, the Spaniards invaded the lands of the Maranaos.
-Kudarat hurried there to have a conference with the datus of Lake Lanao.
-He explained to them the effects of submitting to the Spaniards and appealed to Maranao pride and love of independence.
-In a matter of months, the Spaniards were forced to leave the lands of the Maranaos for safer parts towards Zamboanga, (Fort Pilar), and never ventured to inland Lanao again.

-Finally, Governor Fajardo signed a treaty with Kudarat on June 25, 1645 which allowed Spanish missionaries to minister to the needs of the Christians in Mindanao, even allowed a church built, and trade was allowed in the sultan’s territories.
-Kudarat died on 1671 at age of 89–90 in Simuay, Maguindanao.
+Finally, Governor-General Diego Fajardo Chacón signed a treaty with Kudarat on June 25, 1645 which allowed Spanish missionaries to minister to the needs of the Christians in Mindanao, even allowed a church built, and trade was allowed in the sultan's territories.
+Kudarat died in 1671 at age of 89–90 in Simuay, now part of Sultan Kudarat in Maguindanao del Norte.